 Principal And Interest: Mortgage Payment Basics

 There are two basic components that make up every mortgage payment: principal and interest.
+The principal is the amount of funding borrowed for your home loan, and the interest is the money paid monthly for use of the loan.
 Understanding both principal and interest can help you choose the best mortgage option for you.

-We’ll share everything you need to know about principal and interest.
-We’ll cover the differences between the two and help you determine what you owe on your mortgage loan.
-There may be other expenses that could find their way into your monthly payment, as well.
+In this article, we’ll share everything you need to know about principal and interest.
+We’ll cover the differences between the two and help you determine what you owe, or will pay, on your mortgage.
+Keep in mind, there may be other expenses that could find their way into your monthly payment as well.

 What Is Your Principal Payment?